SAP/project-kb/README.md

 ## Credits

+### Sparta project

+The development of Project KB is partly supported by [EU-funded project Sparta](https://www.sparta.eu/).

+### 3rd party vulnerability data sources

-Note that 3rd party information from NVD and MITRE might have been used as input for compiling this knowledge base.
+3rd party information from NVD and MITRE might have been used as input for compiling parts of this knowledge base.
 See MITRE's [Terms of Use](http://cve.mitre.org/about/termsofuse.html) for more information.
 See also [this notice](NOTICE.txt).